-If you are adding beads leave one bead on the string prior to making your loop while pull the remaining beads with the rest of the string.
+If you are adding beads leave one bead on the string prior to making your loop while pulling the remaining beads with the rest of the string.

 Continue going around the hoop until you reach the center.
 Tie the string off with a knot.
 Clip the string short and you can even hot glue the string tail down to make it not as noticeable.